WWE Friday Night Smackdown preview: The Draft begins, three matches advertised, new segment announced - Pro Wrestling Dot Net

 -Otis will defend his Money in the Bank contract in court.

-Powell’s POV: Smackdown will feature night one of the 2020 WWE Draft, which will conclude on Monday’s Raw.
+Powell’s POV: The show will feature night one of the 2020 WWE Draft, which will conclude on Monday’s Raw.
 Smackdown be live from Orlando, Florida at Amway Center.
-Join me for me live review on Fridays at 7CT/8ET.
+Join me for me live review tonight at 7CT/8ET.
 My same night audio reviews are available exclusively for Dot Net Members.

 The new edition of the Pro Wrestling Boom Podcast with Jason Powell features co-host John Moore reviewing the NXT Takeover 31 live special featuring Finn Balor vs. Kyle O'Reilly for the NXT Title, Io Shirai vs. Candice LeRae for the NXT Women's Title, Damian Priest vs. Johnny Gargano for the NXT North American Title, Santos Escobar vs. Isaiah Scott for the NXT Cruiserweight Title, Kushida vs. Velveteen Dream, the first look at the Capitol Wrestling Center, and more...